 The e-Residency program was created to gran anyone access to some digital services offered by the Estonian government, regardless of their nationality or country of residence.
 Obviously, the most interesting one is the ability to launch a European company in Estonia, completely online, and run it from anywhere in the world.

-The e-Residency program was designed with digital nomads in mind.
+The e-Residency program was designed for freelancers, digital nomads, startups and international companies.
 Not for big corporations whose headquarters are outside of Estonia.
 There are two reasons for this:

 First, because Estonia is one of the very few countries that believe in digital nomads and understands that the future is digital.
 For decades, this small Baltic country has taken giant steps to digitalize its entire administration.
 Their way of thriving after years of Soviet occupation has been investing in innovation and building a digital nation that serves not only their citizens but also e-Residents from the whole world.